South Korea women's national field hockey team

-The South Korea women's national field hockey team represents the Republic of Korea (South Korea).
+The South Korea women's national field hockey team (recognized as Korea by FIH) represents the South Korea.
 The team has participated in every Summer Olympic Games since 1988 and have won silver twice: at the 1988 Seoul Summer Olympics and at the 1996 Atlanta Summer Olympics.
 They won the gold medal at the 1989 Women's Hockey Champions Trophy and the bronze medal at the 1990 Women's Hockey World Cup.